Adam Shapiro (activist): Activism

 Shapiro explained his actions to The New York Times:"I think there's an incorrect supposition that someone who is Jewish necessarily has to stand with Israel, or that someone who is Arab or Muslim has to stand with everything the Palestinians or the Arab countries do.
 My philosophy is that we're all human beings, and I don't buy into ethnicity and sectarianism.
 I do what I think is right, and there are plenty of Israelis out there standing with me.
 Allowing the Palestinians to live in freedom is good for Israel and good for the Jews."
-In actuality, nonviolence is not enough.
-Rather, what is needed is nonviolent direct action against the occupation."

 On a subsequent trip to Israel, Shapiro was arrested, jailed, and ordered deported after he was arrested near Huwwara checkpoint when Palestinians from the nearby village protested over 3 weeks of strict curfew.
 Shapiro was filming the protest and targeted because his was the only camera documenting the suppression of the protest by Israeli forces.
 Shapiro stated that he left Israel of his own accord, and vowed to appeal, though he stated he was starting a doctoral program at American University.
 According to Shapiro's Israeli lawyer, little can be done to stop the deportation as Israeli law gives the Minister of the Interior broad discretion to issue deportation orders.
 Israeli government spokesman Capt.
 Joseph Dallal stated, "It's unfortunate that time has to be spent on removing people who are there just to cause provocation."